 A Contain a single fatty acids

-B Contain four fatty acids
+B Contain three fatty acids

 C Cholesterol